videolan/dav1d/CONTRIBUTING.md

 ## CoC
 The [VideoLAN Code of Conduct](https://wiki.videolan.org/CoC) applies to this project.

+## ToDo

+Todo list can be found [on the wiki](https://code.videolan.org/videolan/dav1d/wikis/task-list).

 ## Codebase language

 The codebase is developed with the following assumptions: